-After describing the construction of an Householder TT-vector, which is summarized in Algorithm~\ref{alg:HH-vec}, the focus is on the process that generates an orthonormal TT-vector set from a generic TT-vector set $\set{A} = \{\ten{a}_1, \dots, \ten{a}_m\}$, as depicted in Algorithm~\ref{alg:HH}.
-To reflect the $k$-th TT-vector of $\set{A}$ along a linear combination of the first $k$ elements of $\set{E}$, we generate with Algorithm~\ref{alg:HH-vec} the $k$-th Householder TT-vector $\ten{u}_k$, which defines implicitly the Householder transformation $\ten{H}_k$.
-We store the first $k$ components of $\vec{r}_k$ in the $k$-th column of the upper triangular matrix $\mat{R}\in\R^{m\times m}$.
-Then $\ten{H}_k$ is implicitly applied using $\ten{u}_k$ to form $\tilde{\ten{a}}_j$ for every $j\in\{k, \dots, m\}$, as expressed in line~\ref{alg:HH:l7} of Algorithm~\ref{alg:HH}, following the same approach as in matrix case, i.e.,
+After describing the construction of a Householder TT-vector, which is summarized in Algorithm~\ref{alg:HH-vec}, the focus shifts on generation of the orthonormal TT-vector set from a generic TT-vector set $\set{A} = \{\ten{a}_1, \dots, \ten{a}_m\}$, as depicted in Algorithm~\ref{alg:HH}.
+To reflect the $k$-th TT-vector of $\set{A}$ along a linear combination of the first $k$ elements of $\set{E}$, we generate the $k$-th Householder TT-vector, $\ten{u}_k$, using Algorithm~\ref{alg:HH-vec}.
+This TT-vector defines the Householder transformation, $\ten{H}_k$, implicitly.
+The first $k$ components of $\vec{r}_k$ are stored in the $k$-th column of the upper triangular matrix, $\mat{R}\in\R^{m\times m}$.
+We apply $\ten{H}_k$ implicitly using $\ten{u}_k$ to form $\tilde{\ten{a}}_j$ for every $j\in\{k, \dots, m\}$, as expressed in line~\ref{alg:HH:l7} of Algorithm~\ref{alg:HH}.
+This follows the same approach as in the matrix case, where

 Algorithm~\ref{alg:HH_ap_ref} applies a given Householder reflection to a specific input vector.